-The NSW Adaptation Research Hub was established in 2013 by the NSW Office of Environment and Heritage (OEH) to produce relevant and practical research to directly inform the decision making of NSW agencies and communities.
+The NSW Adaptation Research Hub was established in 2013 by the NSW Office of Environment and Heritage (OEH) to support research that directly informs NSW agencies climate adaptation policies.
 Hosted by Macquarie University, the Biodiversity Node provides leadership and coordination of state-wide research focused on increasing our knowledge of the capacity of species and ecosystems to adapt to climate change.

 The hub consists of two other nodes:

 - Adaptive Communities led by the Institute for Sustainable Futures at the University of Technology

 - Coastal Processes and Responses led by the Sydney Institute of Marine Science (SIMS)

 The Biodiversity Node has supported 16 research projects since 2013, in collaboration with leading researchers from nine partner institutions, including CSIRO, Taronga Zoo and the Royal Botanic Gardens.
 All projects are co-developed by academic researchers and OEH scientists to ensure the outputs are policy-relevant and provide the basis for conservation planning under climate change.

 To date, the Biodiversity Node has delivered guidelines for species translocation under climate change and developed a suite of publicly-available tools that provide access to information on the possible impacts of climate change on biodiversity.
 The Biodiversity Node was awarded extra funding until 2018.